appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-07-11-inventory-update.md

 In this case, the quantity of the products is added by updating the inventory.
 Therefore, the above workflow is designed to `Update the Inventory` of the products added in MS Dynamics NAV and will be posted to Magento2 (Multi-store).

-**Note: Before adding the inventory of the products, the user needs to make sure the products are created**
+**Note: Before adding the inventory of the products, the user needs to make sure the products are synced which needs to be updated**

 1. For Updating or Adding Inventory in Dynamics NAV, navigate to the Product Item card-Item Journal.
 2. In the Item Journal window, select the Item No. for whom the inventory is added.